-AUDIT COMMITTEE INVOLVEMENT IN COMPLIANCE WITH LAWS AND REGULATIONS required to comply with applicable laws and regulations.
+AUDIT COMMITTEE INVOLVEMENT IN COMPLIANCE WITH LAWS AND REGULATIONS

+UCL being a part of the financial industry in Bangladesh required to comply with applicable laws and regulations.
 There are several regulatory authorities including the central bank who are the related parties of the Company's operation and performance.
 The Audit Committee monitors and ensures the Board that the company complies with all the applicable laws, rules and regulations of various regulatory authorities.